xanhacks/ctf-docs/docs/index.md

 ## Whoami

-French student passionate about infosec.
+French student passionate about infosec (social links on the footer of the page).